Richard McKenna

-Richard Milton McKenna (May 9, 1913 – November 1, 1964) was an American sailor and novelist.
-He was best known for his historical novel The Sand Pebbles, which tells the story of an American sailor serving aboard a gunboat on the Chinese Yangtze River in 1925.
+Richard Milton McKenna (May 9, 1913 – November 1, 1964) was an American sailor and writer.
+In the late 1950s, he began writing science fiction stories, and is best known for his 1963 historical novel The Sand Pebbles, which tells the story of an American sailor serving aboard a gunboat on the Chinese Yangtze River in 1925.

 Biography

 Early life

 McKenna was born in Mountain Home, Idaho, on May 9, 1913.

 Seeking more opportunities than could be found in such a rural part of the country at the height of the Great Depression, McKenna joined the U.S. Navy in 1931 at the age of 18.
 He served for 22 years, including 10 years of active sea duty.
 He served in World War II and the Korean War.

 He retired as a Chief Machinist's Mate.
 Because of the benefits of the GI Bill, McKenna was able to attend college at the University of North Carolina at Chapel Hill, located in Chapel Hill, North Carolina, where he studied creative writing.
 He also married a librarian, Eva, whom he met at the college.